Pointcloud Stitching

 Usage

-Each RealSense is connected to an edge computer, which are all accessible through ssh from the central computer.
+Each RealSense is connected to an edge node, which are all accessible through ssh

 To start running, do the following: